 The remarkable book by poet Blaise Cendrars and artist Sonia Delaunay, La Prose du Transsibérien, was produced by letterpress and pochoir in 1913.
 It was a landmark achievement for its time and remains vibrant and modern today.
 Viewed as perhaps the greatest illustrated book of the 20th century, auction sales in the last ﬁve years ranged from €232,000 to €481,000 (the value in 2012 was $621,082).
 Several facsimiles have been printed in different countries by offset over the years.
 The most recent, the Yale facsimile (2000 copies printed) is sold out; the only copy available online is priced at $1600.

 Kitty Maryatt plans to re-create La Prose du Transsibérien as closely as possible to the original book by using letterpress and pochoir.
 She has determined that thirty-eight typefaces were used in the poem, and has permission to use scans of the type from the La Prose copy at the Palace of the Legion of Honor.
 The pochoir will be done by hand at Atelier Coloris in Ploubazlanec, France, assisted by Kitty Maryatt.
 The binding and making of the vellum covers will be done at Two Hands Press.
-A small pamphlet with the English translation of the poem and details about the production methods will be included with the book.
+A small pamphlet with details about the production methods will be included with the book.

 Kitty Maryatt has three compelling reasons for undertaking this grand project.